htso/Metalearning-MAML/README.md

 Code has been tested on
 * python 3.7.3
 * TensorFlow v1.13.1
+* CUDA 10.1
+* Ubuntu 18.04

 ### Usage
-To run the code, see the usage instructions at the top of `Main.py`.
+To reproduce the results, see instructions at the top of `Main.py`.

 ### Contact
 To ask questions or report issues, please open an issue on the [issues tracker](https://github.com/htso/maml_reproduction/issues).